Of Human Bondage: Plot

 Philip realizes that he will never be a professional artist.
 He returns to his uncle's house in England to study medicine, his late father's field.
 He struggles at medical school and meets Mildred, who works as a waitress in a tea shop.
 He becomes completely infatuated with her, and they date regularly, although she does not show him affection.
 Mildred tells Philip she intends to marry another man, leaving him heartbroken; Philip subsequently enters into an affair with Norah Nesbit, a kind and sensitive author of penny romance novels.
 Later Mildred returns, pregnant, and confesses that the man for whom she had abandoned Philip never married her, because he was already married with three children.

 Philip breaks off his relationship with Norah and supports Mildred financially, which he can ill afford.
 To Philip's dismay, after Mildred has her baby, she falls in love with Philip's good friend Harry Griffiths and runs away with him.
 About a year later, Philip runs into Mildred and, feeling sympathy, takes her in again.
 Though he no longer loves her, he becomes attached to her baby.
-When he rejects her sexual advances she becomes angry, destroys most of his belongings, and leaves forever.
+When he rejects her sexual advances she becomes angry, destroys most of his belongings, and leaves for ever.
 In shame, and quickly running out of money, Philip leaves the house for good.
 He meets Mildred once more, towards the end of the novel, when she summons him for his medical opinion.
 She is suffering symptoms of syphilis from her work as a prostitute.
 Philip urges Mildred to give up that life but she declines and exits the plot with her fate unknown.